-When planning a trip to New York City, most people head for the big sights and tourist hotspots.
+When planning a trip to New York in Winter, most people head for the big sights and tourist hotspots like the diamond district.
 It’s true, they’re hard to resist especially if you’re there for a limited amount of time, but if you have time it’s worth exploring more of this fantastic city.
 Tick off the Empire State Building and visit Central Park, by all means, but give yourself time for spontaneous adventures.

 1. Take a Hip Hop Tour in The Bronx